evalargs

 Typically, eval is used in shell scripts,

-is a line of code that contains shell variables.
+and args is a line of code that contains shell variables.

 eval forces variable expansion to happen first